-Google’s broad range of services collect a startling amount of personal data on all your current and past Google activity.
+Google’s broad range of online services collect a startling amount of personal data on all your current and past Google activity.

-The company recently launched a “My Activity” page which gives users a detailed overview of their past Google activity.
+The company recently launched a “My Activity” page, which gives users a detailed overview of their past Google activity.
 Stan Schroeder, Senior Editor at Mashable, reveals how you can look back on everything you’ve ever done on any Google platform.

-Google is leveraging this data to serve consumers targeted ads that are more specific to their interests.
+Google is leveraging this data to serve consumers targeted ads that are more specific to their personal interests.
 This new feature is turned off by default, but you can opt-in by changing your settings.